ccgn/imaging/README.md

 ###TODO
 + Implement Pure rust deflate compression
 + Encoding 16 bit images to jpeg
-+ Decoding interlaced jpeg and png
++ Decoding interlaced jpeg and png and gif
-+ Implement GIF Decoder
 + Some sort of error handling instead of task failure
 + Update to master at some point